HBO Max: Movies, shows, prices and everything else to know

-HBO Max, after a bumpy launch, has been gaining momentum.
-The subscription-only streaming service has everything you can watch on regular HBO.
-But one of its biggest boosts in interest has been driven by a strategy to stream new, theatrically released movies at no extra charge at the same time they hit theaters.
+HBO Maxis the premium network's subscription-only streaming service that everything you can watch on regular HBO, plus an extra library of bonus shows, movies and originals.
+One of its biggest draws during the pandemic has its decision to stream new, theatrically released movies there at no extra charge at the same time they hit theaters.
 The latest is The Suicide Squad, the DC villain free-for-all, and Reminisce, a mystery thriller about a private investigator of memories.
-(But not Candyman, sorry.)
+But this weekend is the last chance to stream Suicide Squad before it disappears from HBO Max.

 Keep in mind: HBO Max has killed its weeklong free trial.
 And the same-day movies are available only on Max's higher-priced, $15-a-month tier.
 That means anyone who subscribes to the cheaper, $10-a-month tier supported by ads.
 If you want to watch absolutely everything on HBO Max, including same-day Warner Bros. movies, you'll either need to pay for a full-price Max subscription or figure out if your regular HBO subscription includes a free upgrade to a Max account.
 (Keep reading below.)